 All classes are available for drop-ins and, unless otherwise notes, payment is accepted via Dance Mission classpacks, as well as cash/cc.
 Check out the Dance Mission YouTube Channel to get a feel for our classes.

-Afro Peruvian Dance with Pierr Padila Vasquez
+Afro Peruvian Dance with Pierr Padila Vasquez (on hiatus)

 This class will focus on the most representative rhythms of Afro-Peruvian folklore: Festejo, Zamacueca, Landó and Son de los Diablos.
 These dances with festive characteristics are distinguished by their agile and vigorous movements.
 The most prominent ones being movements of the pelvis, waist and hips.